dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Import/ImportParameters.md

 If you're using this procedure with our On-Premise database product, on a cluster with Cloudera Key Management Service (KMS) enabled, there are a few extra configuration steps required.
 Please see [this troubleshooting note](bestpractices_onprem_importing.html#BulkImportKMS) for details.
 {: .noteIcon}

-Please review the [Bulk HFile Import Walkthrough](tutorials_ingest_importexampleshfile.html) topic to understand how importing bulk HFiles works.
+Please review the [Importing Data: Using Bulk HFile Import](tutorials_ingest_importbulkhfile.html) topic to understand how importing bulk HFiles works.

 ### `skipSampling` {#skipSampling}